yale-cpsc-419-templates/pset-1-template/README.md

 1. The object's `id`
 2. The object's `label`
 4. The object's `date`
-3. A list containing the `name` of each agent associated with the object, and the `part` each agent produced in the format `"{name} ({part})"`, sorted in ascending order of the agent's name then in ascending order of the part
+3. A list containing the `name` of each agent associated with the object, and the `part` each agent produced in the format `"{name} ({part})"`, sorted in ascending alphabetical order of the agent's name then in ascending order of the part
     * Each agent/part pair must be on its own line
-5. A list containing the `name` of each classifier for the object, sorted in ascending order
+5. A list containing the `name` of each classifier for the object, sorted in ascending alphabetical order
     * Each classifier must be on its own line

 The first line of output must indicate the number of objects shown, such as `"Search produced {count} objects."`.